Frequently asked questions

 Can earth or physical science courses be approved in the “d” subject area?

 Lower-level laboratory science courses in the earth and physical sciences are only approved in the elective (“g”) subject area because these courses generally do not cover a full year of content in biology, chemistry or physics.
 Advanced-level courses in these topics can be approved in the “d” subject area if they have as a prerequisite at least one of the foundational sciences of biology, chemistry or physics and delve more deeply into the fundamental knowledge of these subjects.

 Is the lab science requirement the same for UC and the California State University (CSU) system?

-CSU requires students complete one year of life science and one year of physical science to satisfy the “d” subject requirement.
-They also allow one of the two courses to satisfy this requirement be from the “g” elective area.
+For CSU, students must complete one year of coursework in the life sciences and one year of coursework in the physical sciences to satisfy the “d” subject requirement.
+They also will allow one of the two courses used to satisfy this requirement be from the “g” elective area.

 Can all three years of an integrated science program be approved in the “d” subject area?
 What if a student only completes part of the integrated science program?